Cherie Werfel and DJ Black (TX)

 Test: First Level Test 2

 Three years ago, my husband became very ill, mostly wheelchair bound.
 We persevered through it for a year and a half with the great medical care and physical therapy from First Health of the Carolinas.
-Now at 82 he can walk on his own with a cane and mostly manage his daily activities, thank goodness.
+Now at 82, he can walk on his own with a cane and mostly manage his daily activities, thank goodness.

-March of 2024, I had a scary bout with pneumonia and influenza A which landed me in the ICU for a week.
+In March 2024, I had a scary bout with pneumonia and influenza A, which landed me in the ICU for a week.
 Thanks to wonderful friends, neighbors, and my fabulous daughter, Leslie, who flew from Texas to manage the farm until I got home, it took me about a month to get off oxygen and heal from the broken ribs (no laughing, sneezing, or coughing!) from a fall that a silly patient who knew better took while in the hospital.

-Thank you for all the love and support shown from friends and family, but most of all to James who “rarely” says no!
+Thank you for all the love and support shown from friends and family, but most of all to James, who “rarely” says no!